 In early grade school I built a crystal radio from a kit and tuned in the local stations.
 I also had one of those rocket ship crystal radios.

 By 6th or 7th grade I was converting old radios into transmitters by connecting the oscillator section of the tuning condenser to an antenna and applying audio to the cap of the 6A8 converter tube.
 An old radio with shortwave bands allowed me to listen to Radio Australia on 9580 in the mornings.
 I took over my folks' big Zenith console radio before I got into Hi-Fi.
 This radio had a 78 rpm changer, two 12 inch woofers and a treble speaker, biamped.
 I played LPs with a Columbia turntable with a pull-out tonearm.
 Back then Hi-Fi meant being able to play an entire side without the needle getting stuck.

 By high school I had a Miracord changer, Eico 20 watt amp (built from the kit) and an Acoustic Research AR2 speaker.
 The Eico had tremendous bass response - I once connected a speaker to the phono input and another small speaker to the output.
 When I wiggled the input speaker, the output speaker would wiggle in response until its little magnet was demagnetized.

 My high school broadcasting adventures are chronicled under Radio Free Moscow.

-I made 6 meter transceivers out of some old tube type car radios and a few extra parts.
+I made a pair of 6 meter transceivers out of some old tube type car radios.
 The receiver used a super-regenerative detector which became a modulated oscillator for transmit.
 The pair of radios could communicate over a half mile using standard car antennas.